docker/docs/content/reference/compose-file/networks.md

 title: Networks top-level elements
 description: Explore all the attributes the networks top-level element can have.
 keywords: compose, compose specification, networks, compose file reference
+aliases:
+ - /compose/compose-file/06-networks/
 ---

 {{< include "compose/networks.md" >}}

-To use a network across multiple services, you must explicitly grant each service access by using the [networks](05-services.md) attribute within the `services` top-level element.
+To use a network across multiple services, you must explicitly grant each service access by using the [networks](services.md) attribute within the `services` top-level element.
 The `networks` top-level element has additional syntax that provides more granular control.

 ## Examples